-Develops the knowledge and skills required for effective regenerative soil management.
-Students will assess soil structure, soil health and emergent properties of soil.
-The key concepts of soil management are examined.
-Students will learn to develop regenerative strategies for effective agricultural soil management, including carbon sequestation.
+Develops the knowledge and skills required for effective regenerative soil management, with a strong emphasis on soil ecology and soil management for climate mitigation.
+Students will develop skills in assessing soil structure, health and fertility.
+They will learn to recognise and monitor both soil constraints and emergent properties.
+The key concepts of regenerative soil management are examined, including carbon-farming and the development of soil organic matter and water holding capacity in a range of agricultural contexts.
+Students will learn to develop regenerative strategies for effective agricultural soil management.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:|